 Many researchers find themselves in the situation where they need to estimate a proportion of things – for instance of people, events, organizations, locations – that have something special about them.
 Examples of such a proportion might include: the percentage of people with an issue or needs regarding health, justice or education; or the proportion of locations suffering from environmental impacts, or where rare or pest species occur.

-In this seminar we walk you through the appropriate use, and practical ramifications, of using different statistical paradigms to approach a simple problem involving inference about a probability.
-We use an interactive exercise designed to engage multiple senses, to help through the rather abstract notions involved.
+In this seminar we walk you through NHST and model-based approaches to estimating proportions.
+We use an interactive role-play designed to engage multiple senses, to help move through the rather abstract notions involved.